uoelel/uoelel.github.io/content/support.md

 If you are a student writing your Honours or MSc dissertation, you can book a **1:1 appointment** through the PPLS Skills Centre.

-<u>**Before booking an appointment**</u> make sure you have agreed upon the details of your research design and the analysis plan with your supervisor.
+<u>**Before booking an appointment**</u> make sure you have agreed with your supervisor on the details of your research design and the analysis plan.
 When making the booking, you will have to fill a form with these details.